conduitio-labs/conduit-connector-kinesis/README.md

 ## Destination
-The Destination connector for AWS Kinesis writes records to the stream either to a single shard or to multiple shards through the `useSingleShard` boolean configuration parameter.
+The Destination connector for AWS Kinesis writes records to the stream either to a single shard or to multiple shards through `partitionKey`.
 The size limit for a single record is 1MB, attempting to write a single record's data which is greater than 1MB will result in an error.

 ### Configuration